rocketlaunchr/electron-vault-docs/source/index.html.md

 # Terms of Service

 Electron Vault is free to use.
 As such, I will be hosting it on a super-tiny instance to cut costs.
 Please be patient at times of high demand, as compiling a custom launcher application is CPU and memory intensive.
+The service will only process 2-4 requests concurrently.
+If your request is placed in a queue, it may take up to 10 minutes to process.

 The service is governed by "fair use" provisions.
 Please use the API sparingly.